Notre-Dame Cathedral reopens five years after devastating blaze

 Notre-Dame is set to host a high-profile ceremony on Saturday with more than 50 heads of state and government, dignitaries and VIPs attending under tight security.

 Notable among them will be US President-elect Donald Trump, who has travelled to Paris on his first foreign trip since winning the November presidential election.
+Also attending are Prince William of the UK and Ukraine’s President Zelensky.

 “President Emmanuel Macron has done a wonderful job ensuring that Notre Dame has been restored to its full level of glory, and even more so,” the president-elect said in a post on his Truth Social platform on Monday.
 “It will be a very special day for all!”